Updated on

 No delivery management system is perfect unless it provides shipment analytics and reports, including reports that have driver performance stats.

-Pro tip: look for a system that offers historical data (1+ year) and dedicated reports on driver activity.
-This way you'll be able to track all important metrics and KPIs in one place.
+Pro tip: look for a system that offers historical data (1+ years) and dedicated reports on driver activity.
+This way you can track all important metrics and KPIs in one place.

 You can't know what your delivery drivers are up to at every point during the workday.
 However, you can use technology to sync up with them for real-time data exchange, instant communication, and reliable tracking.

-Make sure your software solution for delivery planning features a driver app that works on both iOS and Android devices, as well as in offline mode.
+Make sure your software solution for delivery planning features a driver app that works on iOS and Android devices and in offline mode.

-Logistics managers need mobile solutions too, and those need to extend beyond real-time tracking and into performance insights.
+Logistics managers also need mobile solutions, which need to extend beyond real-time tracking and into performance insights.

-To be able to monitor and analyze delivery driver performance on the go, explore software solutions that feature a mobile app for route managers.
-Pay special attention to mobile analytics.
+Explore software solutions that feature a mobile app for route managers.
+Pay special attention to mobile analytics to monitor and analyze delivery driver performance on the go.

 Recap

 Evaluating delivery driver performance is a complex task that can make or break your delivery management.
-When done right, it doesn't eat up all of your time and provides valuable insights for team management and optimization.
+When done right, it doesn't waste your time and provides valuable insights for team management and optimization.

-I hope this guide gives you food for thought on how you can streamline and improve your delivery driver performance evaluation.
-If you'd like a tour around Track-POD solutions to driver management, book your free demo now.
+I hope this guide gives you food for thought on streamlining and improving your delivery driver performance evaluation.
+Book your free demo now if you'd like a tour around Track-POD solutions for driver management.